fkoolhoven/fkoolhoven/README.md

 - 🎒 Besides that I am also taking online courses in web development and data/SQL

-- 🎨 I enjoy creative coding
+- :office: I work part time at [ChipSoft](https://www.chipsoft.nl/) where I use mostly CSS, HTML and C#

 - 🔍 Always looking for ways to improve my code

-- ⚡ Outside of programming I enjoy reading, making music, outdoor life, climbing and nerding out about films
+- ⚡ Outside of studies and work I enjoy reading, making music, creative coding, outdoor life, climbing and nerding out about films

 <h3 align="left">Projects I recently finished:</h3>